edina/Exemplars2020/README.md

 For a list of finished teaching tools with short descriptions, please refer to the [Documentations page on the Noteable website](https://noteable.edina.ac.uk/teaching_templates/).

 ### List of libraries
 If you are interested in the current packages and their version numbers available in all the live and beta Notebook Servers offered by Noteable.
-The notebook automates the collection and compilation of information on the libraries.

 ## Visuals
 Here are some excerpts from the exemplars and teaching documents within this repo.